 Compass focuses on developing craft talent and equipping individuals with the necessary skills to create a sustainable craft career and business.
-We have created three strands to provide support whatever stage you are at within your career; Next Generation, Emerging Makers and Established Makers (see below for more information).
+We have created three strands to provide support whatever stage you are at within your career; Next Generation, Emerging Maker and Established Maker (see below for more information).

 Compass offers a unique mix of active learning, mentoring and specialist advice depending on which strand is right for you.
 Participants can learn about; finance, marketing, entrepreneurship, branding, selling effectively, and more.
 Creating occasions to cultivate networks is an essential feature of Compass.
 Through the residential course and mentoring sessions, Compass will encourage a forum for shared learnings and critical discourse.

 The Next Generation and Emerging Maker strands will run once a year with a dedicated cohort of makers working through the programme together.
 Select workshops from the Next Generation and Emerging Maker strands will also be open to the wider maker community to attend.
 The Established Maker strand will be a rolling programme suitable for makers, with four-plus years in business, allowing them tailored 1:1 support and advice.
 Plus, the Resources area in our Maker Community will be updated with more advice available online.